kevtronix/nature_identifier/readme.md

 2. [] Sprint 2: identify machine learning model, research core ml and converting model from pytorch to core ml.

-3. [x] Sprint 3: Build and refine camera screen and detail processing screen.
+3. [x] Sprint 3 and 4: Build and refine camera screen and detail processing screen.
 Incoporate images with Plant.id API.

-4. [] Sprint 4: Implement machine learning model and image processing.
+4. [] Sprint 5: Implement machine learning model and image processing.

-5. [] Sprint 5: Test and refine application.
+5. [] Sprint 6: Test and refine application.
 Add more refined views.
 If time allows, incorporate more ar functionality.

 ## Progress